-For detailed information on utilizing the battery charging feature, refer to the application note "USB Battery Charging with Microchip USB720x and USB725x Hubs", which can be found on the Microchip USB7206C product page www.microchip.com/USB7206C.
+For detailed information on utilizing the battery charging feature, refer to the application note "USB Battery Charging with Microchip USB7006 product page www.microchip.com/USB7006.

 8.2 Port Power Control

 Port power and over-current sense share the same pin (PRT\CTLx) for each port.
 These functions can be controlled directly from the USB hub, or via the processor.